On Uniqueness of Submaximally Symmetric Vector Ordinary Differential Equations of C-Class

-\begin{proof} The proof used in \cite[Prop 3.1.1]{KT2017} can be applied for our purposes here.
+\begin{proof} The proof used in \cite[Proposition~3.1.1]{KT2017} can be applied for our purposes here.
 (We note that the initial hypothesis of $G$ complex semisimple Lie group and $P \leq G$ a parabolic subgroup is not necessary.
 We use our $G_0$ here for the $G_0$ appearing there.)
 Over $\C$, the same proof yields the result.
-Over $\R$, the essential fact used in the proof is that $\SL_m \subset G_0$ acts with a {\em unique closed orbit} $\cO$ (of minimal dimension) in $\bbP(\bbU)$.
-We can directly verify this for the modules $\bbU \subset \bbE$ in Table \ref{Tab:EP}:
+Over $\R$, the essential fact used in the proof is that the split-real Lie group~$\SL_m\R \subset G_0$ acts with a {\em unique closed orbit} $\cO$ (of minimal dimension) in $\bbP(\bbU)$, where $\bbU$ is an~$\SL_m\R$ irrep.
+(See \cite[Corollary~1]{Winther2023}.)
+For $\bbU \subset \bbE$ in Table \ref{Tab:EP}, the explicit orbits are